paycoreio/docs/docs/getting-started/user-profile/general.md

 This subsection intended  for setting up your General info and basic preferences of location and data layout.
 It is divided into **2 parts**:

-- [x] Profile
+1. Profile
-- [x] Preferences
+2. Preferences

-##Profile
+## Profile
 It includes info about You and Organisation, in which You work!

-You can add Profile picture from a file, set Contact Information and other.
+Here You can add a Profile picture from a file, set  your contact information and other.

 !!! tip
     **Don't forget to Save changes to confirm entered data!**

-??? info "Screenshot"
+!!! info "General: Profile"
     [![General](../images/general1.png)](../images/general1.png)

-##Preferences
+## Preferences

 Here You can:

 - [x] Set Interface language for Dashboard
-- [x] Set your time zone,
+- [x] Set your time zone
 - [x] Choose data layout preference (Item per page)

 !!! tip
     **Don't forget to Save changes to confirm your choice!**

-??? info "Screenshot"
+!!! info "General: Preferences"
     [![General](../images/general2.png)](../images/general2.png)